microrobotics/ESP32-EASY-PROTO-V2/hardware/pcb/README.md

 2. **BOM**
    - Use the included BOM in `BOM/` subfolder to source components.
 3. **Assembly**
-   - If you plan to have an assembly house place parts, include the pick-and-place files.
+   - If you plan to have an assembly house place parts, generate the pick-and-place files.